alanqingranwang/web/content/posts/2019-08-21---Logistic-Regression-Three-Ways.md

 tags:
   - "Machine Learning"
   - "Math"
-description: "Notes on logistic regression as it pertains to probabilistic models and neural network formulation."
+description: "Notes on binary and multiclass classification from a probabilistic formulation."
 ---

-## Set Up and Notation
 Suppose we have a dataset $\mathcal{D} = \{(x_i, y_i)\}_{i=1}^N$, where $x_i \in \mathbb{R}^d$ is the features and $y_i \in \mathbb{Z}$ represents the class that $x_i$ is in.

 # Binary Classification